 Holy Wood (In the Shadow of the Valley of Death) is a 2000 album by Marilyn Manson, the last in a trilogy/"triptych" with albums Antichrist Superstar (1996) and Mechanical Animals (1998) as their predecessors.
 Since the triptych's story is told in reverse order, Holy Wood therefore begins the narrative.

 Much like the others, this album is a Rock Opera/Concept Album.
-Holy Wood's concept follows a protagonist named Adam Kadmon (derived from the Kabbalah which means "original man") who travels from Death Valley (a land populated by social outcasts) to Holy Wood (a city-sized amusement park with main attractions of death and violence).
-He tries staging a revolution but is consumed by Holy Wood's perpetually violent culture, its "guns, God, government" ideology, and its religion of "celebritarianism" where dead celebrities are worshipped and John F. Kennedy is revered like a modern Jesus.
+Holy Wood's concept follows a protagonist named Adam Kadmon (derived from the Kabbalah, meaning "original man") who travels from Death Valley (a land populated by social outcasts) to Holy Wood (a city-sized amusement park with main attractions of death and violence).
+He tries staging a revolution but finds stiff opposition in Holy Wood's perpetually violent culture, its "guns, God, government" ideology, and its religion of "celebritarianism" where dead celebrities are worshipped and John F. Kennedy is revered like a modern Jesus.

 Still, at the time Holy Wood didn't sell as well as his other albums.
 However, a mere decade later it has been Vindicated by History so much that it is now, in fact, the best-selling album in Manson's catalogue!

 The album produced the hit singles "Disposable Teens," "The Fight Song" and "The Nobodies."

 - "The Love Song" – 3:16

 - "In the Shadow of the Valley of Death" – (4:09)

 - "A Place in the Dirt" – (3:37)

 - "Born Again" – (3:20)